IBMStreams/samples/Geospatial/MapMatch/README.md

-## MapMatching using Streams Geospatial Toolkit in Bluemix
+## MapMatching using Streams Geospatial Toolkit in IBM Cloud

 This project provides a simple SPL data flow for ingesting tuples through the HTTP server of Streams (streamx.inet toolkit) and then doing map matching using a preconfigured map, which can be modified in the Main.spl file, the `mapfile` parameter can